ranjanprj/RestifyML/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-This tool helps Developers/Founders or CXO to quickly experiment with data and generate AI ML REST API to consume back into their application
+This tool helps Java Developers to quickly experiment with data and generate AI ML REST API to consume back into their application

 <p align="right">(<a href="#top">back to top</a>)</p>